carbon/Css/README.md

 # Carbon.Css

-A general purpose CSS parser for .NET.
+A general purpose CSS parser and auto-prefixer for .NET Standard.